 14. the Vessel

-The Vessel is our new favorite place in New York.
+The Vessel is favorite place in New York.
 Located at The Hudson Yards Shopping Center.
-While the views from The Vessel are great looking over the Hudson River and the surrounding skyscrapers, it is the view within the vessel that is spectacular.
+While the views from The Vessel were great looking over the Hudson River and the surrounding skyscrapers, it is the view within the vessel that is spectacular.

 Going up the Vessel is free, but it can be a long wait.
 If you haven’t booked a ticket in advance, you can do that now for free at the kiosk and set your time for the day.
 Or you can pay $10 to go inside anytime.
 If you want to book ahead of time (highly recommended, you can do so on their Website)

 15. The High Line

 While at the Vessel, take a walk on the Highline for a different perspective of the buildings of Manhattan.
 The 1.5 mile (2.3 km) raised walkway weaves through the West Side following the Hudson River.
 It follows an old railway line right through the center of city lofts, skyscrapers, and condos making its way to Chelsea.

 Planning on staying near the High Line?
 You may want to check out this apartment rental to feel like a local.